MadsAagaard/exomiser/README.md

 By default, all output (txt, vcf, json and html) is stored in the output directory "exomiser_results" in the folder the script is executed.

-Run the script with --help to see available optioons and default settings:
+Run the script with --help to see available options and default settings:

     nextflow run KGVejle/exomiser -r main --help